20 FAQs about appealing your social security disability claim in Utah

 I wish there was an exact answer for this question.
-Generally, a request for reconsideration will take from two to four months to be decided, although that can widely vary depending upon the medical records and whether there is a consultative examination.
+Generally, a request for reconsideration will take two to four months, although that can vary depending on your medical records and whether there is a consultative examination.
 The decision for reconsideration is usually quicker than the initial decision that was made on the claim.

-Question 8: How long does a Request for Hearing take in Utah?
+10. How long does a request for hearing take in Utah?

 Winning a reconsideration of Social Security Disability benefits

-One of the most important actions to increase your chances of winning a request for reconsideration is to make sure that your file contains all of your medical records.
+One of the best ways to increase your chances of winning a request for reconsideration is to make sure that your file contains all your relevant medical records.
 What your doctors have written about your impairments is extremely important to your case.
-This is considered to be objective medical evidence to prove your disability.
+The SSA considers this objective medical evidence to prove your disability.
 Generally, it will be difficult to change the results on reconsideration when you were denied initially.
-However, the medical evidence is the substantive way to change a decision.
+However, the medical evidence is most important when deciding.

 Other questions about Social Security Disability

-Question 15: What does it mean to “reopen” my claim?
+15. What does it mean to reopen my claim?

-If your claim is denied at a hearing by the administrative law judge, then you have 60 days to appeal the written decision of the judge to the Appeals Council.
-The Appeals Council takes a long time to decide your case, but in many instances it reverses the decision that was made by the judge.
-If you win your claim at the Appeals Council, your claim is remanded to the same judge for another hearing.
-You do not get a new judge on your case unless your claim is reversed twice by the appeals council.
+If your claim is denied at a hearing by the administrative law judge, then you have 60 days to appeal it with the Appeals Council.
+The Appeals Council takes a long time to decide your case, but in many instances, it reverses the decision that was made by the judge.
+If you win your claim at the Appeals Council, your claim is sent back to the same judge for another hearing.
+You do not get a new judge on your case unless your claim is reversed twice by the Appeals Council.

-Question 17: When can I appeal to federal court?
+17. When can I appeal to the federal court?

-If your claim to the appeals council is denied, it may be appealed to United States federal court in the state where you live.
+If your claim to the Appeals Council is denied, you can appeal it with United States federal court in the state where you live.

-Question 18: What are “the listings” in Social Security law?
+18. What are listings in Social Security law?

-Question 19: How is a “vocational expert” used in a Social Security Disability hearing?
+19. How is a vocational expert used in a Social Security Disability hearing?

-Question 20: How is a “medical expert” used in a social security disability hearing?
+20. How is a medical expert used in a social security disability hearing?

-The judge may have a medical expert come to your hearing.
-Some judges use medical experts and some judges do not use medical experts.
-The medical expert will have had the opportunity to review the medical records that are in your file.
-The judge will ask the medical expert to state what you impairments are according to the medical records.
-The judge may also ask the expert whether the expert believes that your impairments meet or equal the listings discussed above individually or by combination of impairments.
-Your lawyer will be able to ask questions of the medical expert.
+The judge may also have a medical expert come to your hearing.
+Not all judges use medical experts.
+If a medical expert comes to your hearing, they will have reviewed your medical records.
+The judge will ask the medical expert to state what your impairments are.
+The judge may also ask the expert whether they believe that your impairments meet or equal the listings discussed above.
+Your lawyer will also be able to ask the medical expert questions.